Ever Oasis

-The story sees the player character, a young Seedling born from the Great Tree, working together with the water spirit, Esna to build the last oasis in a vast desert and helping out new residents along the way.
-The gameplay blends action role-playing elements with town management and dungeon crawling.
-Upon release, critical reception was generally positive, with points of praise going to the presentation and feedback loop of town building and management.
+The story follows a young Seedling born from the Great Tree, working with the water spirit, Esna, to build the last oasis in a vast desert and helping out new residents along the way.
+The gameplay combines action role-playing gameplay elements with town-building simulation and dungeon crawling.
+The player is tasked with managing the oasis and adventuring into the surrounding desert to combat enemies, collect materials and exploring dungeons.

+Ever Oasis was positively received, with the town-building simulation aspects, presentation and orchestral score receiving particular praise.
+Some critics found the opening slow and the story shallow.